Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-Agent selection and specialization optimize for task requirements.
-Type selection matches capabilities to available templates, while specialization parameters customize the agent configuration for specific task characteristics.
+Agent selection and specialization optimize for data processing task requirements.
+Type selection matches capabilities to available templates, while specialization parameters customize the agent configuration for specific data processing characteristics like volume, velocity, and variety.

 return AgentSpecification(